lynnhubbz/Astrocosmos/README.md

 	I give my special terrestrial planet thanks to everyone who had helped me in brainstorming ideas and code, them are:

-	- Pan from Discord
+	- Celestia from Discord,
-	- Felix Aesther from Discord
+	- Felix from Instagram,
+	- Pan from Discord,

 5. **Asteroid Thanks**

 	I give my special asteroid thanks to everyone who has participated in this silly useless project, even just testing a code or lore, them are:

-	- Caspy from Instagram,
+	- Caspy from Discord,
 	- Cirro from Instagram,
+	- OxideXen from Discord,
 	- Suya from Discord,

-	They are the asteroids of Astrocosmos, shaping it's planets and stars, glitter of the skies
+	They are the asteroids of Astrocosmos, shaping it's planets and stars,

 ---